computational-psychology/computational-psychology-www/content/pages/index.rst

      :alt: JOV animated icon
      :target: https://jov.arvojournals.org/article.aspx?articleid=2778331

-Marianne's and Guillermo's paper entitled "Conjoint measurement of perceived transparency and perceived contrast in variegated checkerboards" has published in the February's 2022 issue of Journal of Vision.
+Marianne's and Guillermo's paper entitled "Conjoint measurement of perceived transparency and perceived contrast in variegated checkerboards" was published in the February's 2022 issue of Journal of Vision.
 You can find it `following this link <https://jov.arvojournals.org/article.aspx?articleid=2778331>`_.

 ----